Hibbitt History, Family Crest & Coats of Arms

-England in the wave of migration following the Norman Conquest of 1066.
+Hibbitt is one of the names that was brought to England in the wave of migration following the Norman Conquest of 1066.
 The Hibbitt family name comes from the Norman personal name Hildebert, which is composed of the Germanic elements hild, which meant battle or strife, and berht, which meant bright or famous.
 One of the first records of the name was Hygbert, the Anglo-Saxon bishop of Lichfield.
-CITATION[CLOSE]

 Early Origins of the Hibbitt family

 The surname Hibbitt was first found in Cheshire where the Hibberts of Marple and Boirtles claim descent from Paganus Hubert who accompanied Richard Coeur-de-Lion (Richard the Lion Hearted) in the Crusade of 1190.

 The Hibberts of Marples and Birtles in Cheshire claim descent from Hubert of Curzon in Calvados, a Norman noble who was granted land in Cheshire and also in Nottingham.

 This web page shows only a small excerpt of our Hibbitt research.
 Another 147 words (10 lines of text) covering the years 1190, 1629, 1600, 1678, 1600, 1618, 1622, 1757, 1837, 1770, 1849 and 1642 are included under the topic Early Hibbitt History in all our PDF Extended History products and printed products wherever possible.

 Hibbitt Spelling Variations